auth0/docs/articles/email/templates.md

 ### Configuring the URL Lifetime

-The **Verification Email**, **Change Password Confirmation Email** and **Blocked Account Email** contain links which allow users to verify their email address when signing up, confirm their password change, or unblock a blocked account respectively.
+The **Verification Email**, **Reset Email** and **Blocked Account Email** contain links which allow users to verify their email address when signing up, confirm their password change, or unblock a blocked account respectively.

 You can modify the lifetime of this link for security purposes.
 By default, the lifetime is 432,000 seconds (five days).